feelpp/feelpp-book/GettingStarted/mac.md

 ## Homebrew

-**Introduction**: Homebrew is a free/open source software introduced to simplify the installation of other free/open source software on the MacOS X ecosystem.
-It is distributed under the <a href="https://github.com/mxcl/homebrew/blob/master/Library/Homebrew/LICENSE">BSD 2 Clause (NetBSD) license</a>.
+> **Info**: Homebrew is a free/open source software introduced to simplify the installation of other free/open source software on the MacOS X ecosystem.

+Homebrew is distributed under the <a href="https://github.com/mxcl/homebrew/blob/master/Library/Homebrew/LICENSE">BSD 2 Clause (NetBSD) license</a>.
 For more information, visit their <a href="http://brew.sh">website</a>.

-**Installation**: To install the latest version of Homebrew, simply visit their [website](http://brew.sh) and follow the instructions.
+**Note**: To install the latest version of Homebrew, simply visit their [website](http://brew.sh) and follow the instructions.
 Each new package Homebrew installs is built into an intermediate place called the Cellar (usually /usr/local/Cellar) and